History of institutions for deaf education: England: 1760 – Braidwood Academy for the Deaf and Dumb

 Plaque outside of former location of Braidwood Academy.

 Thomas Braidwood

-In 1760, Scottish teacher, Thomas Braidwood founded Braidwood Academy for the Deaf and Dumb in Edinburgh.
+In 1760, Scottish teacher Thomas Braidwood founded Braidwood Academy for the Deaf and Dumb in Edinburgh.
 The school's rapid gain of public attention could be credited to Thomas Braidwood's brazen advertising of his methods and his institution.

 Development and expansion

 The school began with only one student, a young deaf man named Charles Shirreff.
 It continued gaining notoriety over time, increasing its student population and staff.
 In 1783, the school was relocated to a larger facility outside of London.

 Instructional methodology

-The educational approach utilized a "combined system" incorporating sign language, articulation, speech, and lip-reading.
+The educational approach utilized a "combined system" incorporating sign language, articulation, speech, and lip reading.
 Braidwood's input into the development and application of a signed language has been credited as one of the most significant influencers of what would become British Sign Language.
 BSL was recognized as an official language in 2003.
 The success of his students helped create much publicity for the school and Braidwood's methods.
 His use of oral methods to teach his students articulation and speech were considered impressive to the public.

-Many of his students, such as Charles Shireff, went on to pursue successful careers in various fields.
+Many of his students, such as painter Charles Shireff, went on to pursue successful careers in various fields.
+Other notable students included John Goodricke; an astronomer, Francis Mackenzie; a governor of Barbados, John Philip Wood; an author, genealogist, editor, and Over-Deputy of the Scottish Excise Office, and Jane Poole, who set a precedent for having her Last Will and Testament approved by a jury as valid and legally binding despite her execution of the will being dictated entirely by fingerspelling.
 However, many did not retain any significant or long term capacity of their oral education.
 Conversely, many chose career paths that would not require them to use any significant manner of oral communication.